-- 271. This option would involve the Welsh Government introducing a minimum price under which alcohol could not be sold or supplied to a person in Wales.
-This would not increase the price of every drink, only those which are sold at below the applicable minimum price. - 272.
-Introducing an MUP provides a targeted approach to reduce harmful and hazardous drinking and address the health and societal problems associated with the supply and consumption of cheap, strong alcohol products whist minimising the impact on moderate drinkers (see paragraph 275). - 273.
+- 330. This option would involve the Welsh Government introducing a minimum price under which alcohol could not be sold or supplied to a person in Wales by certain persons.
+This would not increase the price of every drink, only those which are sold or supplied below the applicable minimum price. - 331.
+Introducing an MUP provides a targeted approach to reduce hazardous and harmful drinking and address the health and societal problems associated with the supply and consumption of cheap, strong alcohol products whist minimising the impact on moderate drinkers (see paragraph 334). - 332.
 The formula for calculating the applicable minimum price for alcohol is set out on the face of the Bill and takes account of the percentage strength of the alcohol, its volume and the MUP.
 The MUP will be specified by Welsh Ministers in secondary legislation.
-The formula for calculating the minimum price of a product would apply to all products equally regardless of whether the products are domestically produced or imported.
+The formula for calculating the minimum price of a product would apply to all products to which the Bill applies equally, regardless of whether the products are domestically produced or imported.